bitskriegofficial/BITSCTF-2024/misc/Binary Zoetrope/README.md

 ## Solution
 - We are given with a zip which contains a lot of binary text files.
-- Using the diff command, we can see that the consecutive files are almost similar with a few bits being changed & it tries to form a word.<br>
+- Using the diff command, we can see that the consecutive files are almost similar with a few bits being changed & it tries to form a word.

     ```bash
     git diff 0210.txt 0211.txt  --word-diff-regex=.